MarkusUllenbruch/Deep-Reinforcement-Learning-Control/README.md

-# Balancing Double Pendulum with Deep Reinforcement Learning
+# Continuous Control Task with Deep Reinforcement Learning
+## Balancing a Double Pendulum on Cart
 In thiy Notebook i implemented a double pendulum environment simulation environment suitable for interacting with a deep reinforcement learning agent.

   ## Soft Actor Critic Algorithm